-I will curve the scores on each exam so that the average grade is at least 74.
-For instance, if the class average on the early and late first midterm is 70, I will add 4 points to each score so as to raise the average to 74 (75 - 70 = 4).
+The scores on each exam will be adjusted so that the average grade is 74.
+For instance, if the class average on the early and late first midterm is 70, I will add 4 points to each score so as to raise the average to 74 (74 - 70 = 4).
 So if your score is an 83, I will add 4 points to it so that your ultimate score is 83 + 4 = 87.
 If the class average exceeds 74, I will not subtract points to lower the average to 74.
+Incidentally, do not believe the class averages reported on Canvas.
+Canvas assigns a zero to any student who misses the exam even if the student ultimately makes up the test.